rpcrimi/PEP0008/markdown/namingconventions.md

 	def str_format(self, s, type):
 		return format(s, type)
 ```
 If a developer would like to use this module, he will soon find out that all methods that work with a string have the leading `str_`.
-Now the developer can basically guess the name of functions.
+Now the developer can guess the name of functions.

 While prescriptive naming conventions are usually left up to the team, it is essential to stick to the determined conventions.
 For example, the team may decide to stay away from all single letter names (`i`, `x`, `y`).
 While this may be difficult for developers used to using these names, it is important to stick to the teams convetions.

-<a id="Descriptive"></a>
+<a id="Structural Conventions"></a>
-## Descriptive
+## Structural Conventions
-Descriptive naming conventions are the way in which developers structure a name.
+These conventions are the way in which developers structure a data structure's name.
 This includes character case, name length, underscores, etc.

 Here are a few descriptive naming conventions and their typical use:
 - Single lowercase letter